You just launched your website, now what?

 Whilst building a new website can be beneficial when it comes to Search Engine Optimisation (SEO), it’s not a silver bullet.
 If your old site wasn’t getting a huge amount of (the right) traffic, your new site won’t fair much better overnight – it will need a helping hand.

-What I’m saying is don’t sit back and wait for the phone to ring.
-It probably won’t.
+If you sit back and wait for the phone to ring, you might be disappointed.

 It’s a numbers game, the more people that visit your website, the more opportunities we have to convert them into customers, so if no-one is visiting, we’re stuck, and the best website in the world won’t help with that.
 It’s like throwing a party but not sending any invites.
 You might get some passers-by and they might tell their friends, but ultimately, you’re not going to get a great turn out.

-As part of your launch campaign, you’ll need to invest in some digital marketing.
+As part of your launch campaign, you might consider investing in some digital marketing.
 Here are some of the ways that you can drive traffic to your new website:

 PPC (Pay Per Click) advertising, Google Ads